clinical-genomics-uppsala/PrecMed1/docs/lab1.md

 In your next assignment we want to look at the reads with IGV.
 IGV needs index files to the bam files, however, this is missing from sample_A.bam.
 Indexing will only work on sorted bam files, and it is good practice to perform sorting before indexing.
 For this, you can use further samtools subcommands, aptly named `sort` and `index`.
 Find the [documentation](https://www.htslib.org/doc/samtools.html) for these subcommands and create an index file.
 You should end up with files called 'sample_A.sorted.bam' and 'sample_A.sorted.bam.bai'

 Now open IGV and select reference hg19.
 Load the .bam files of sample_A.sorted, sample_B and sample_C into IGV.
-You need to select both the .bam files and the .bai files.
+Select the .bam files and make sure that the .bai files are in the same directory.
 You can either use IGV on the [compute cluster](https://www.uppmax.uu.se/support/user-guides/integrative-genomics-viewer--igv--guide/), or you can download the files and start IGV locally on your computer.

 ??? info
 	Once you input data, you can click on a read and get more information about the read.
 If you right click on a read, you have the option of visualizing different features such as mate pairs, or mapping quality.